(Photo Credit: SG Road Vigilante)

 Drive in the middle of the road and keep the revs up

 Why?
-That’s because floodwater is usually the most shallow in the middle of the road.
+That’s because floodwater usually collects in the middle of the road, which happens to be the most shallow.

 Do stay in first gear while navigating through a flood and keep revving your engine to prevent water from entering your exhaust pipe.